Last Updated on March 4, 2026 by Maged kamel

 How do we use Table 4-1?

 The equivalent (Kl)y from the x-axis is equal to (Kl/rx)*ry, where rx is the radius of gyration about the X-axis and ry is the radius of Gyration about the Y-axis.
-The following slide image explains the difference between ( Kl)y eq and ( Kl)Y. This table determines available strength as factored in the Nominal load.
+The following slide image explains the difference between ( Kl)y eq and ( Kl)Y. This table determines available strength as factored into the Nominal load.

 There is no Table 4-22 in CM#15; its replacement is Table 4-14.